Regulations Governing the Use of Seclusion and Restraint in Public Elementary and Secondary Schools in Virginia

 6. Forced exercise when:

 a.
-The student's behavior is related to the student's disability;
+The student's behavior is related to his disability;

 b.
 The exercise would have a harmful effect on the student's health; or